Robert Edgar Hope-Simpson: Working life

 Hope-Simpson's first post was in the Dorset County Hospital in Dorchester in Dorset as a Resident Medical Officer.
 He had heard that the hospital was friendly but busy.
 In those days he could expect one afternoon off in an otherwise seven-day working week.
 He would be on call for the other 156 hours.
 A year later, in 1933, he answered an advertisement for "an assistant with a view" to help in Beaminster in the practice of Dr. Herbert Lake.
 Edgar and Eleanor settled down at Gable End on Hogshill Street in Beaminster.

-Hope-Simpson was a pacifist, and when World War II began in 1939, he registered as a conscientious objector, even though he was unlikely to have been called up due to his profession.
+Being a life-long member of The Religious Society of Friends (Quakers) Hope-Simpson was a pacifist, and when World War II began in 1939, he registered as a conscientious objector, even though he was unlikely to have been called up due to his profession.
 During the war, he established a pioneering home nursing service amongst his rural patients, as well as outside surgeries in the Marshwood Vale, Salway Ash, Toller Porcorum, West Milton and Powerstock.
 He also developed a fledgling note-keeping system linking patients, where they lived and their diseases.
-He left Beaminster in 1945 for Cirencester.
+He left Beaminster in 1945 for Cirencester where he became an elder at the Meeting House.
 Four years earlier his wife had given him Wensleydale general practitioner William Pickles' then new book Epidemiology in Country Practice, detailing the epidemiological research of common diseases which could be carried out by a general practitioner.
 Hope-Simpson modelled his approach on this, and he exchanged visits with Pickles.
 A year after starting at Cirencester, he transformed his practice (housed in an eighteenth-century cottage in the high street) into Cirencester Research Unit which was funded by the Public Health Laboratory Service 1947–1973 and the Department of Health and Social Security 1973-1981.
 The bulk of his interest was in infectious diseases.
 He was self-taught and without any formal epidemiological or research training.
 He started to write papers, particularly on chickenpox and herpes zoster, in the 1940s and 1950s, which were published in The Lancet and the BMJ.